Assembly of the Cuban Resistance: Protests

-The ACR has organized protests in the United States, where the majority of the Cuban exiled community lives in February 2014, June 2015, March and December 2016, July 2018, and November 2019.
-On 30 November 2016, thousands of people participated in a protest organized by the ACR after the death of Fidel Castro.
+On 30 November 2016, thousands of people participated in a protest organized by Cuban exile groups, including the ACR, after the death of Fidel Castro.
+It was held at the Bay of Pigs Monument in Miami.

-On 26 February 2010, members of the ACR occupied the Brazilian consulate in Miami for about an hour in order to bring attention to the death of political prisoner Orlando Zapata Tamayo in a Cuban prison as Brazilian President Lula da Silva was visiting the island.
+On 26 February 2010, fifteen members of the ACR occupied the Brazilian consulate in Miami for about an hour in order to bring attention to the death of political prisoner Orlando Zapata Tamayo in a Cuban prison as Brazilian President Lula da Silva was visiting the island.

 The Assembly has organized several caravans of cars in Miami: For instance, on 29 October 2018, to protest cruise tourism to the island.